About Foundation

 Arlene has an extensive background in architecture and construction in the commercial, industrial, retail, and hospitality industry.
 With a lifelong interest in design, Arlene began a career in architecture and real estate development following the completion of her architecture degree at Carleton University's School of Architecture.
 Arlene has a long history of service within her community and CRE industry as a past president of the Washington Real Estate Group, Board member of the DC based Spanish Education Development Center, and former member of the Sponsorship Committee of the African American Real Estate Professionals and Commercial Real Estate Women (CREW).
 She continues her community involvement, through work with Eva’s Phoenix, and Toronto CREW’s Inclusive, Equity, Diversity, and Allyship (IDEA) Committee.

-Paule BoutinTrustee
+Paule BoutinChair

 MOAQ, PP/FRAIC